Kanchana (2011 film): Plot

 From the succeeding day, Raghava begins to act effeminate and detaches himself from Priya.
 While in a shopping complex with his mother and sister-in-law, Raghava continues to act unmanly and wears a sari and women's jewellery, embarrassing Vatsala, who slaps him.
 Raghava strangles a woman, Madhavi, to death and later disposes of her corpse, unbeknownst to anyone.
 Kamakshi, that night, witnesses Raghava wearing her bangles and eventually exposes his womanish acts to Prasad, and the family confronts him.
 Then, the family discovers that Raghava is possessed by three spirits: a woman, an Urdu-speaking Muslim, and an autistic man.
 Frightened, the family approaches a Muslim exorcist, who drives the spirit away from Raghava's body and forces the woman's spirit to reveal who she is.
 The woman discloses herself as a transgender woman, Kanchana, who reveals her past.

-As a child, Karthik was disowned by her parents when they discovered that she was a trans woman.
+Past: As a child, Karthik was disowned by her parents when they discovered that she was a trans woman.
 A Muslim named Akbar Bhai, who had an autistic son, adopted Karthik.
 He sympathised with Karthik, gave her refuge and renamed her Kanchana.
-Regretting that she could not become a doctor due to her struggles, Kanchana slogged to have her adopted daughter Geetha, another trans woman, pursue her medical studies.
-Geetha eventually secured a scholarship and was sent abroad for post-graduation, while Kanchana bought a plot of land, intending to build a hospital there for the poor.
+Regretting that she could not become a doctor due to her struggles, Kanchana slogged to have her adopted daughter, Geetha, another trans woman, pursue her medical studies.
+Geetha eventually secured a scholarship and was sent abroad for post-graduation, while Kanchana bought a plot of land for ₹25 lakh, intending to build a hospital there for the poor.
 However, the plot of land had been unlawfully seized by an MLA named Shankar for his love interest, Madhavi.
 When Kanchana and Akbar confronted Shankar for his act, he murdered them and tricked Akbar's son into committing suicide.
 He then proceeded to bury the corpses on Kanchana's plot of land.

-After hearing Kanchana's story, the exorcist sympathises with her but, bound by his responsibility, seals her inside a protected container and secures Raghava with an amulet.
+Present: After hearing Kanchana's story, the exorcist sympathises with her but, bound by his responsibility, seals her inside a protected container and secures Raghava with an amulet.
 Raghava realises that Kanchana has been doing this for a good cause.
 He removes his amulet and allows her to possess him.
 Raghava/Kanchana fights Shankar and his henchmen, but Shankar seeks refuge in a Narasimha temple, which spirits cannot enter.
 Kanchana prays to the god to let her enter his temple so she can kill Shankar for justice.
 She gets to enter the temple and kills Shankar outside of the temple.